MrMame/ConfigFileManager/README.md

 Class to Load/Save Configurations from different repositories

 # Features
-- Settings represented by ConfigurationEntry Objects
+- Settings are represented by ConfigurationEntry-Objects
+- Class `TextFileRepository` for load/save Configuration-Settings inside a TextFile.

 # Get Started

 ## Add dependency to your Maven project

 You can install the _ConfigFileManager-<versionNumber>.jar_ file to your local Maven repository.
+From there maven can get the lib the same way as from the official repository.
-This way it makes it easy to put it into your projects _pom.xml_ file.
+This makes it easy to define dependency inside the _pom.xml_ file.
+So main Steps are

 - Install ConfigFileManager to your local Maven repository
-- Add the ConfigFileManager dependency inside your projects pom.xml file
+- Add the ConfigFileManager dependency inside your projects _pom.xml_ file
 - Reload the maven project to let the new dependency to your project installed

-Step-By-Step
+**Step-By-Step**

-1. To install the .jar to your local maven repository, simply type the following command in your console.
+1. To install the lib-jar to your local maven repository, simply type the following command into your console.
 This will use the `install-file` goal of your `maven-install-plugin:2.5.2` to copy the jar into your local maven repository.
+Keep in mind that this command will only work if the _.jar_ file was created by using maven's `package` lifecycle.
+This way a _pom.xml_ file is getting stored inside the jar's `META-INF` folder, which is necessary for the `install-file` goal process to work.
     ```
     mvn org.apache.maven.plugins:maven-install-plugin:2.5.2:install-file -Dfile="/the/path/to/ConfigFileManager-0.3.0.jar"
     ```

-    if everything worked, you should see the following output
+    if everything was working, you should see the following output

     ![maven-plugin-installation-cli.png](docs%2Fimg%2Fmaven-plugin-installation-cli.png)

-    You also can double-check if ConfigFileManager is inside mavens local-repository folder _C:\Users\<userName>\.m2\repository\de\mme\ConfigFileManager_
+    You can also double-check the installation by searching for ConfigFileManager lib inside mavens local-repository folder
+    _C:\Users\<userName>\.m2\repository\de\mme\ConfigFileManager_

-2. Add the ConfigFileManager dependency inside your projects _pom.xml_
+2. Add the ConfigFileManager dependency into your projects _pom.xml_

     ![maven-dependency-installation-pom.png](docs%2Fimg%2Fmaven-dependency-installation-pom.png)

+    Be aware of the right **groupId, artifactId and version number**.

-3. Reload the maven project to install the new dependency to your project
+3. Reload the maven project to use the new dependency.
+The following picture was taken vom IntelliJ-IDE.
+It shows the location of the **Reload Project** menu item.

     ![maven-reload-project.jpg](docs%2Fimg%2Fmaven-reload-project.jpg)

+After those steps we did finish.
-Finished.
-ConfigFileManager is ready to use and listed in your external Libraries.
+Dependency of ConfigFileManager is ready to use.
+This is also confirmed because ConfigFileManager is listed in external libraries.

 ![ExternalLibrary-ConfigFileManager.jpg](docs%2Fimg%2FExternalLibrary-ConfigFileManager.jpg)

-# How to use
+## How to use

 ### Create Configuration and save as textfile
 The Configuration class handles all settings for you.
+It will collect all settings.
-A setting has a name and a value.
+A setting has a name and a value and is represented by a ConfigurationEntry object.
-You can store a whole configuration-object in a repository.
+A Repositories save method takes a configuration and stores its values inside the repo.

 ``` java
 // Create a Configuration Object.
 This will manage all ConfigurationEntry for you